-The second in the upper right-hand side of the interface, when pressed, will launch a browser window displaying the on-line User's Guide where all of the details about the functionality of this product can be found.
+The in the upper right-hand side of the interface, when pressed, will launch a browser window displaying the online User's Guide where all of the details about the functionality of this product can be found.

-The About Button in the upper right-hand corner, when pressed will display a window showing specific information about the encoder such as build version and revision number, build date, and email contact information for customer support.
-Figure 7-3 provides an example of the splash screen
+The About button in the upper right-hand corner, will, when pressed, display a window showing specific information about the encoder such as build version and revision number, build date, and email contact information for customer support.
+Figure 7-3 provides an example of the splash screen: